Bosch reaction

 The overall reaction produces 2.3×103 joules for every gram of carbon dioxide reacted at 650 °C. Reaction temperatures are in the range of 450 to 600 °C.

 The reaction can be accelerated in the presence of an iron, cobalt or nickel catalyst.
 Ruthenium also serves to speed up the reaction.

 Applications

 Together with the Sabatier reaction, the Bosch reaction is studied as a way to remove carbon dioxide and to generate clean water aboard a space station.

 The reaction is also used to produce graphite for radiocarbon dating with Accelerator Mass Spectrometry.

 The Bosch reaction is being investigated for use in maintaining space station life support.
 Though the Bosch reaction would present a completely closed hydrogen and oxygen cycle which only produces atomic carbon as waste, difficulties in maintaining its higher required temperature and properly handling carbon deposits mean that significantly more research will be required before a Bosch reactor can become a reality.
 One problem is that the production of elemental carbon tends to foul the catalyst's surface, which is detrimental to the reaction's efficiency.

+According to writer Paul Birch, the Bosch reaction could be utilised to terraform the planet Venus by reducing the amount of carbon dioxide in its atmosphere.